ipbes/ict-guide/repositories/zenodo.md

 #	How to link a GitHub repository to Zenodo

 #	What license should be used when uploading data?
-a)	Zenodo supports various data and license types.
+Zenodo supports various data and license types.

 #	How should embargoed or restricted data be handled?
-a)	Submissions can be open or restricted as in the case of anonymized sensitive data.
+Submissions can be open or restricted as in the case of anonymized sensitive data.

-# Submitting a file to Zenodo
+# Submitting a dataset to Zenodo

 ## Files
 A minimum of 1 file is required.
 The maximum file(s) size per dataset is 50 GB.
 You can contact Zenodo if you have a larger dataset.

 ## Communities*
-- IPBES secretariat
+Search for 'IPBES secretariat'

 ## Upload type: publication type*

-- Publication
+* Publication
-- Poster
+* Poster
-- Presentation
+* Presentation
-- Dataset
+* Dataset
-- Image
+* Image
-- Video/Audio
+* Video/Audio
-- Software
+* Software
-- Lesson
+* Lesson
-- Other
+* Other

 ## Basic information
 * Digital Object Identifier: Ro be assigned by Zenodo.
 It is possible to Reserve a DOI
 * Publication data
 * Title
 * Authors:
-** requires First name, last name of author abd affiliation ** ORCID ID should pe provided whenever possible.
+* * requires First name, last name of author abd affiliation
+* * ORCID ID should pe provided whenever possible.
 All authors should be encouraged to create ORCID IDs
 * Description
 * Version
 * Language
 * Keywords
-** Some guidance is needed here
+* * Some guidance is needed here
 * Additional notes

 ## License
 * Access right
-** Open access
+* * Open access
-** Embargoed access
+* * Embargoed access
-** Restricted access: If you select this you will need to specify the conditions under which you grant users access to the files in your upload.
+* * Restricted access: If you select this you will need to specify the conditions under which you grant users access to the files in your upload.
 User requesting access will be asked to justify how they fulfil the conditions.
 Based on the justification, you decide who to grant/deny access.
 You are not allowed to charge users for granting access to data hosted on Zenodo.
-** Closed access
+* * Closed access
 * License
-** creative commons attribution 4.0 International
+* * Creative Commons Attribution 4.0 International
-** creative commons attribution 1.0 Generic
+* * Creative Commons Attribution 1.0 Generic
-** creative commons attribution 2.0 Generic
+* * Creative Commons Attribution 2.0 Generic
-** creative commons attribution 3.0 Unported
+* * Creative Commons Attribution 3.0 Unported

 ## Funding
 Specify grants which have funded your research,